mustafaakben/GPT-DecayRAG/README.md

 3. **Post‑retrieval** – top chunks are stitched with `assemble_context` and the
    assembled text is passed to an LLM via `generate_answer`.

+When FAISS indexes do not support `reconstruct_n`, retrieval falls back to the saved `.npy` embeddings for decay/blending.
+If embeddings are unavailable and `embedding_blend=True`, retrieval raises an error; otherwise it performs score-only FAISS search without decay/blending.

 ### 4.1 Decay kernels